Ummmmmmmmmmm, you guys?

 - 1 heaping tsp cinnamon

 1. Grease a pan/pancake griddle (I used nonstick spray), and heat over medium-low flame.
 In a small bowl, beat egg.
 Set aside.

-2. In another bowl, add mashed banana, flax, almond butter, and egg.
+2. In another bowl, add mashed banana, flax, almond butter, baking powder, and egg.
 Mix using a wooden spoon until well combined.
 Add cinnamon and mix again incorporated.
 Note: batter may still have a couple of lumps from the banana.